doums/coBra/README.md

   \]
 ```

 Preformance is king when we type.
 For that reason you can set `g:coBraMaxPendingCloseTry` to a scpecific value between 0 and `maxfuncdepth`, default 10.
-When you type an openning bracket, before inserting and auto closing it the script looks for a "pending" close bracket that does not have a matching open one.
+When you type an openning bracket, before inserting and auto closing it the script looks recursively for a "pending" close bracket that does not have a matching open one.
 If it find one the script simply inserts the open bracket without auto closing it to complete the pair. `g:coBraMaxPendingCloseTry` limits the number of try of this logic.
 ```
 let g:coBraMaxPendingCloseTry = 10
 ```

-You can set the range of lines (starting from the cursor position) the srcipt run into to preform its logic.
+You can set the range of lines on which the script is effective to preform its logic (starting from the cursor position).
 Default is all the lines displayed in the current window.
 ```
 let g:coBraLineMax = 20
 ```